 The ongoing consolidation of the Tigray media is a textbook example of political parallelism in the media sector.
-Political parallelism points to the extent to which the media in a society reflects political developments and the party landscape (Hallin and Mancini, 2004).
-Previous research has detected high degrees of political parallelism in the Ethiopian media landscape
+Political parallelism points to the extent to which

 Advisor to the President of the Tigray region, Getachew Reda, talking confidently to DW about the armed conflict in Tigray on 14 November 2020.
 The interview was willingly transmitted by Tigray Television (TMMA) as well, testifying to the closeness between the two Mekelle-based media companies.
 The interview demonstrates the congruence between media and ethnicity in today's Ethiopia.
 It also reflects contemporary political realignment, as Getachew served as Minister for Government Communication Affairs during Hailemariam Desalegn.
 (Capture from DW 14 November 2020)